Steps to Apply as a First-Year Student

 - Applicants who do not meet the CADR requirements will be considered for admission through a comprehensive review process which takes into consideration: high school GPA, SAT or ACT test scores, personal statement, high school grade trends and course rigor.

-At CWU, we want all students to thrive in our learning community.
-We understand that GPA is just one indicator of your ability to be successful in college.
+*We understand that GPA is just one indicator of your ability to be successful in college.
 If your cumulative GPA is below 2.50, we’d like to hear your story.
 In 2-4 paragraphs, tell us about your past academic experience, any challenges you have faced and overcome, and your plans to be successful at CWU.

 - 4 years of English